xcxlang-org/xcx/README.md

 Full docs at **[xcxlang.com](https://xcxlang.com)**

 Translated versions of the documentation (Polish, French, Russian, Chinese, Japanese, and more) are available at [github.com/xcxlang-org/xcx-docs](https://github.com/xcxlang-org/xcx-docs).
 Note that translations were generated with AI assistance and may contain inaccuracies; the English docs in this repository are always the canonical, up-to-date reference.
 The compiler internals documentation translated into other languages, available at [xcx-docs](https://github.com/xcxlang-org/xcx-docs), currently lags behind the XCX 4.0 architecture in some languages.
 The English compiler documentation linked below is fully aligned with 4.0.
-We are working on bringing the translations up to date, if you'd like to help, please open an issue and let us know which language you want to translate.
+We are working on bringing the translations up to date.
+If you'd like to help, please open an issue and let us know which language you want to translate.

 ### Language